JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 #### Team response: Acknowledged

-The team took note and appreciated the heads up.
-They will incorporate this info in their deployment plan.
+The team took note and appreciated the heads-up.
+They will incorporate this info into their deployment plan.